 (Note: Please note that any type of olive oil is NOT meant for deep frying or high-heat cooking purposes.
 By doing so, the olive oil gives up all its good reasons.
 For high heat cooking and deep frying, something like virgin coconut oil is the best as it holds well even at high temperatures)

-Which Brands of Olive Oil to buy in India?
+Which Brands of Olive Oil in India should you Consider?

 Disclosure: Please note that I have no association or business interest with any of these brands, their producers or marketers.
 My suggestions are purely based on my personal use of these brands.